BeatrisIlieva/devto-articles/unpublished-articles/event-loop.md

 ⏩ Meanwhile, **synchronous code continues executing in the main thread without waiting for these timers**.

 🛑 Important: The **Call Stack executes only synchronous functions** and must complete all synchronous tasks before handling anything else.
-The _Event Loop_ does not move callbacks from the event queue to the call stack until all synchronous code has finished executing.
+The _Event Loop_ does not move callbacks from the _Event Queue_ to the _Call Stack_ until all synchronous code has finished executing.

 ![Alt text](/event-loop-images/7.png)